 The Chaffey Trail is the story of how Mildura became an irrigated oasis in the midst of an arid land and Australia's First Irrigation Colony.

 Trace Mildura's rich irrigation history by following The Chaffey Trail - a self-guided tour of key heritage sites and buildings of the region.
-Named in honour of Canadian brothers George and W.B.
+Named in honour of Canadian-born brothers George and W.B.
 Chaffey, The Chaffey Trail provides an insight into the vision and spirit of the area's early settlers.
 Their legacy lives on at numerous buildings and sites throughout the region, and comes alive along The Chaffey Trail.